Parallax Art Fair at Chelsea Town Hall

 Thought-provoking, engaging and culturally enriching, whether you’re there to look or buy, The Parallax Art Fair is both an absolutely fantastic exhibition and a wonderful opportunity to gain an insight into the mechanics of the artist’s vision.

-For further information about Parallax Art Fair and future events visit here.
+For further information and future events visit Parallax Art Fair’s website here.